inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 While a test is waiting, a "User Action Required" modal dialog is displayed to the user with the message defined in the `wait` call.
 The modal includes a **Cancel** button, which can be used to end the test run if the tester does not want to or cannot complete the requested action.

 The "User Action Required" modal displays a live countdown of the remaining seconds before the timeout is reached.
 When the countdown reaches zero, the test run expires and will no longer respond to incoming requests — the only option at that point is to click **CANCEL** to end the run.

+{% include figure.html
+    file="wait-modal.png"
+    alt="Example of the Wait modal"
+    caption="The 'User Action Required' modal displayed while a test is in the wait state" description="A screenshot of the User Action Required modal dialog, showing a message to the user, a live countdown timer, and a Cancel button" maxwidth="100%"
+%}

 [`wait` in the API
 docs](/inferno-core/docs/Inferno/DSL/Results.html#wait-instance_method)